 A recent creative non-fiction piece recalls the first hook, how the aural impact of poetry hypnotized me when I was about ten.
 Since then, sound patterns, aural echoes and the magic in rhythm has been an integral part of my poetics.
 Our cultural life in India is a deeply sensory-honed one.
 My childhood was the stuff of mantras and Bollywood blaring from loudspeakers during festivals.
 When I write, I am aware of poetry as incantation and mantra.
-I think a bit later on as I grew into a more conscious poet, the magic of metaphor-making, became the never-ending reason to write poetry.
+I think a bit later on, as I grew into a more conscious poet, the magic of metaphor-making became the never-ending reason to write poetry.
 Metaphors are mystical reminders about the inter-connectedness of the universe.
-When we yoke dissimilar elements together, the poet reveals again and again than things are one, they exist in relation to each other.
+When we yoke dissimilar elements together, the poet reveals again and again that things are one, they exist in relation to each other.
 Perhaps, this is yoking Advaita and poetry!

 What are you reading?

 I keep a number of books on my table and sometimes read simultaneously.
 Whether this is schizophrenia or some whacky sane habit, I do not know.
 At the time of this interview, I am reading: